 York Cornell, Erin and Matthew Hall.
-Forthcoming.
+2017.
 “Racial/Ethnic Disparities in Neighborhood Problems in Urban, Suburban, and Rural Areas, 1985-2013” The ANNALS of the American Academy of Political and Social Science

 Hall, Matthew and Maria Krysan.
-Forthcoming.
+2017.
 “The Neighborhood Context of Latino Threat.”
 Sociology of Race and Ethnicity.